-Some of our customers, however, have found other creative uses for them.
-One installed metal strips across the ceiling of a garage and attached the strips and drivers to that, allowing the garage to have continuous lines of light spanning the ceiling.
+However, some customers have found other creative uses for them.
+One customer installed metal strips across the ceiling of a garage and attached the strips and drivers to that, allowing the garage to have continuous lines of light spanning the ceiling.

-See the image gallery at the end of this post for some recent customer applications.
+See the image gallery at the end of this post for some recent unique customer applications.

-Our strip lights are rated for 50,000 average operating hours.
+Our magnetic LED strip lights are rated for 50,000 average operating hours.
 If you run the lights for 12 hours a day, they'll last nearly a dozen years.

 Why would I choose strips over LED tubes?